 Red Dragon is as dramatic as the name suggests.
 This plant grows in mounds about fifteen inches high and spreads about two feet.

 Its leaves are thick, coarse and dark green.
 Bright red double blossom sway at the tips of tall flower spikes.
 There is also a yellow variety known as Lady Stratheden.

 Both types are members of the Geum chiloense family, and both present a delicate, wild-flower-like appearance.

 The leaves are heavily veined and very attractive.
 Pretty, bell-shaped flowers of white or pink grow atop erect, slender stems of about fifteen inches high.

-Penstemon is a bushy perennial that makes a nice single specimen plant.
+Penstemon plants are a bushy perennial that makes a nice single specimen plant.